 We see lots of the Vogue in a dream/nightmare that film director Donald Sutherland is having in Paul Mazursky's "Alex in Wonderland" (MGM, 1970).
 The carnage on Hollywood Blvd. is part of Sutherland's ruminations about his next film project.
 See the Historic L.A.
 Theatres in Movies post for twenty more shots from the film including views of the New-View/Ritz, Loew's/El Capitan and the Los Angeles Theatre.

 We get a look east toward the Vogue in "Trackdown" (United Artists, 1976).
-The glowing marquee and oval up on the facade seen on the far right is for the Pussycat/Ritz.
-Richard T. Heffron directed James Mitchum, Karen Lamm and Anne Archer in a tale of a girl who leaves a Montana cattle ranch to make it big in Hollywood.
-Of course, her brother follows to make sure she stays out of trouble.
-Thanks to Eric Schaefer for spotting the theatres and getting the screenshot.
+James Mitchum is toward the left in a cowboy hat.
+He's meeting up with Cathy Lee Crosby, in white on the right.
+They're looking for his missing sister.
+Richard T. Heffron directed the film, also featuring Karen Lamm, Anne Archer and Erik Estrada.
+Thanks to Eric Schaefer for spotting the theatre and getting the screenshot.
 See the Historic L.A.
-Theatres in Movies post for views of the Fox and Holly theatres from the film.
+Theatres in Movies post for views of the Pussycat, Fox, Hollywood Pacific, Holly and Palace theatres.

 Charles Bronson is looking for certain lowlifes outside the Vogue in Michael Winner's "Death Wish II" (Filmways, 1982).
 It also stars Jill Ireland and Vincent Gardenia.
 Thomas Del Ruth and Richard H. Kline did the cinematography.
 At the time the theatre was running a Clint Eastwood double bill of "Any Which Way You Can" and "Every Which Way But Loose."
 See the Historic L.A.
 Theatres in Movies post for shots of the El Capitan, Pussycat and Chinese theatres from the film.